eduflornet/cka-study-guide/src/exercises/cka-kodekloud/10-Install-Kubernetes/01-Cluster_installation_using_Kubeadm.md

 – Steve Jobs

 Success is not final, failure is not fatal: it is the courage to continue that counts.

 – Winston Churchill

+The only thing standing between you and outrageous success is continuous progress.

+– Dan Waldschmidt

 #### Resources